adambouchard/tao/README.md

 6. Maintainability
     - Easy to learn -
        - guides
-       - additional videl
     - No 3rd party dependencies
-      -
-      written in Elixir, which compiles into Erlang to run
+      - written in Elixir.
+Elixir compiles into Erlang to run on Erlang VM

 ## How to use